davidjnelson/timeline-tech-challenge/README.md

 - add integration test for click color changing
 - organize the code into components instead of putting all models in one models directory etc.
 - use more precision for the floating point numbers used during testing
-- code reuse for a few test helper functions
 - finish the unit tests for the TimelineModel to ensure that all the timings are occuring, and that they are occuring at the precision of microseconds.
 - write an ajax service to fetch the json instead of inlining it during the build using the requirejs text plugin.